yueyaog/GeneShift/README.md

 ### Choose Optimal K (ch index, db index, silhouette coefficient)
 Three analysis will be used to choose an optimal K value.
 [Calinski harabasz index](https://doi.org/10.1080/03610927408827101), [silhouette score](https://doi.org/10.1016/0377-0427(87)90125-7), [davies bouldin index](https://doi.org/10.1109/TPAMI.1979.4766909) will be calculated of various K values.
 The performance of different K values will be visualized in the output plot.
-- silhouette score is bounded between -1 for incorrect clustering and +1 for highly dense clustering.
+- Silhouette score is bounded between -1 for incorrect clustering and +1 for highly dense clustering.
 Scores around zero indicate overlapping clusters.
 - Calinski harabasz index is higher when clusters are dense and well separated, which relates to a standard concept of a cluster.
 - Davies bouldin index closer to zero indicate a better partition.

+### Post-clustering analysis (replicate sorting)

 ## Classification